BellRampion/UsefulArmorStands/README.md

 There are configuration options to ignore individual item slots when performing the gear quick-swap.

-This repository was forked from [GrischMods/QuickswapArmorstand](https://github.com/GrischMods/QuickswapArmorstand), but almost entirely rewritten to make it work with Mistlands
+Updated by BellRampion to work with the BogWitch update.